-You can pick a small cap fund that invests that offers high sectoral diversification.
+Ans: You can pick a small-cap fund that invests that offers high sectoral diversification.
 Also, you can look at other factors like past performance, the experience of the fund manager, and more.

-Small cap funds can offer higher returns than other equity-oriented mutual fund schemes.
-That said the rate of return depends on various factors, such as the market scenario, experience of the fund manager, etc.
+Ans: Small-cap funds can offer higher returns than other equity-oriented mutual fund schemes.
+That said the rate of return depends on various factors, such as the market scenario, the experience of the fund manager, etc.

 Before you go…

 Want to put your savings into action and kick-start your investment journey 💸 But don’t have time to do research?
 Invest now with Navi Nifty 50 Index Fund, sit back, and earn from the top 50 companies.

 Mutual Fund investments are subject to market risks, read all scheme-related documents carefully.

 This article has been prepared on the basis of internal data, publicly available information and other sources believed to be reliable.
 The information contained in this article is for general purposes only and not a complete disclosure of every material fact.
 It should not be construed as investment advice to any party.
 The article does not warrant the completeness or accuracy of the information and disclaims all liabilities, losses and damages arising out of the use of this information.
 Readers shall be fully liable/responsible for any decision taken on the basis of this article.